-And, then the big question comes: how do we stop this happening again?
+Then comes the biggest question of them all: how do we stop this happening again?

-A Harvard Business Review paper Managing Risks: A new framework (June 2012) retells the story of when Tony Hayward became CEO of BP in 2007.
+A Harvard Business Review paper, Managing Risks: A new framework, retells the story of when Tony Hayward became CEO of BP in 2007.
 Tony made a commitment to safety, and vowed for it to be his #1 priority.
-Many safety rules were enforced as a result; two of these rules were:
+Many safety rules were enforced as a result; two of these were:

 Three years on from Tony’s appointment as CEO, and still in charge, the Deepwater Horizon oil rig exploded in the Gulf of Mexico, causing one of the worst man-made disasters in history.

 The paper highlights that “U.S. investigation commission attributed the disaster to management failures that crippled “the ability of individuals involved to identify the risks they faced and to properly evaluate, communicate, and address them.”
 Tisk Tisk!

 Why is hazard identification so important?

 Hazard identification is a fundamental element of managing risks in the workplace.
 How can you manage the risk of something bad happening without first having identified the potential cause?

 Work health and safety regulations impose a duty on a person conducting a business or undertaking (PCBU) to identify workplace hazards: